svevang/rack-customheader/README.md

 ## Usage

-E.g you can set
-CORS headers:
+E.g you can force permissive CORS headers on all requests in case your CDN cache doesn't vary on Origin. _I'm looking at you Cloudfront!_

 In config/environements/production.rb:

     config.middleware.insert_before(ActionDispatch::Static, Rack::CustomHeader, {'Access-Control-Allow-Origin' => '*', 'Access-Control-Allow-Methods' => 'GET, POST'})

-Make sure to include this middleware before `ActionDispatch::Static` and serve your static assets using rails.
+Make sure to insert this middleware before `ActionDispatch::Static` and serve your static assets using rails.

+    config.serve_static_assets = true

 ## Contributing